 To be considered for the scholarship, interested and eligible students should follow the process outlined below, and submit a 750-word essay along with the scholarship application.

 The Eisenhower College Alumni Association Scholarship is funded by the alumni association through contributions designated for this purpose.
 The alumni association is a nonprofit organization.

 The Eisenhower College Alumni Association Scholarship Program is open to high school seniors who plan to continue their studies in a liberal arts program at either a two- or four-year college.
 Relatives of Eisenhower alumni are encouraged to apply, but this is not a requirement.

 A one-time award of up to $5,000 can be used toward tuition and related expenses at the recipient’s college of choice.
 The scholarship award committee may opt to award more than one scholarship, totaling up to $5,000, in a given year.
 The award committee also reserves the right not to award a scholarship based on the quality of submissions received.
 The decision of the scholarship award committee is final.

-Applicants MUST SUBMIT BOTH application and a 750-word essay.
+Applicants MUST SUBMIT BOTH the scholarship application and a 750-word essay.
 See below for details on the essay topic and regulations.